-In regards to social media, mute groups that you find overbearing or overwhelmingly negative, unfollow groups that share misleading or upsetting information and try to create a 'positive' social media safe space - following accounts with uplifting, or even unrelated, positive content.
+With regard to social media, mute groups that you find overbearing or overwhelmingly negative, unfollow groups that share misleading or upsetting information and try to create a 'positive' social media safe space - following accounts with uplifting, or even unrelated, positive content.

 If you can, try taking a break from it completely - or at east limiting it to specific times of the day.

 Find out more: Young Minds have excellent advice on social media and mental health

 Make sure, as much as possible, to keep to a balanced diet.
 It can be tempting to indulge the sweet tooth or choose more unhealthy snacks for comfort but make sure it's all in moderation, especially if your exercise is limited.

 The NHS have a useful Eat Well guide to help show examples of a balanced diet and also have advice on the best drinks to have (and which ones to have more sparingly!), to help you stay hydrated throughout the day.